LPD-EPFL/ByzantineMomentum/README.md

   the interface of these functions is specified in the docstring of `__init__.py`
 * use your new attack with the `--attack` command-line argument of `attack.py`;\
   arbitrary, additional keyword-arguments can be passed with `--attack-args`

+Following the same principle, new datasets can be added in `experiments/datasets`.